Pivotal World Series Moments

 After winning 110 games in 1927, the Yankees won "only" 101 games in 1928, and they needed almost all of them to edge out the Philadelphia Athletics, who won 98.

-Because the A's were on the heels, the Yankees didn't clinch the pennant until the Friday of the last weekend of the season.
+Because the A's were on their heels, the Yankees didn't clinch the pennant until the Friday of the last weekend of the season.
 As a result, Manager Miller Huggins wasn't able to rest his stars more than a few days heading into the World Series.

 2B Tony Lazzeri's right shoulder ached every time he threw a ball or swung a bat.
 3B Joe Dugan was hampered by an old knee injury.
 Backup Benny Bengough did all the catching down the stretch.
 Herb Pennock couldn't pitch at all after his arm blew out in August.
 Babe Ruth had a charlie horse that made him limp.